graeme-lockley/sle-jvm/backlog.md

+* Add ADT
+    * Add to runtime system
+    * Generate constructors

-* Add multiple let declarations with guards
+* Add case construct with patterns

 * Add support for patterns on let declarations

-* Add case construct

-* Add ADT

 * Add where